-Meets Tuesdays, 7 – 9:30 p.m.
+Meets Thursdays, 7 – 9:30 p.m.

-Kohlberg Hall, Room 228
+Trotter Hall, Room 301

 Lifelong Learning is now on Facebook!
 Like our page and join the On-campus event for updates and reminders.